chrisjalinsky/ha-kubernetes-lab/README.md

 Create Environment with Vagrant
 ===============================

-I use vagrant-hostsupdater plugin to write to my Macbook's /etc/hosts file for DNS resolution.
+I use vagrant-hostsupdater plugin to write to my /etc/hosts file for DNS resolution.
 This is so I can resolve hostnames in my browser.
 There is a playbook that installs DNS into the private network, as well as updates resolv.conf to utilize the newly created DNS server.
 You can skip these playbooks if your environment contains DNS resolution.
 ```
 vagrant up
 ```